Rhetoric

 • COMM 611 Rhetoric & Hermeneutics

-Each area of emphasis consists of three courses beyond the Core.
-Students elect courses in two of the three areas that will best prepare them to achieve their personal and vocational goals.
+Each area of emphasis consists of three courses beyond the core.
+You will select courses in two of the three areas that will best prepare you to achieve your personal and vocational goals.

 Communication Ethics & Crisis in the Public Sphere